By Gaby Dufresne-Cyr, CBT-FLE

 The socialization period starts at four weeks and is at its peak at eight weeks (Scott & Fuller, 1965), after which it starts to close and be completely closed at sixteen weeks.
 Critical periods are not on-off buttons; therefore, the onset of transition periods varies from individual to individual.
 For the sake of argument and simplicity, socialization occurs mostly at the breeders.
 Once people acquire their puppy, the critical period starts to close, and there is little time to expose the dog to social encounters and habituate it to life’s multitude of stimuli.

 During the pandemic, many people introduced a puppy to their family and, because of quarantine, did not expose their dog to other people, animals, objects, sounds and smells.
 Four months into the pandemic, people are coming out of isolation and want to take socialization classes.
 Unfortunately, four-month-old puppies will start to transition into adolescence, leaving socialization behind.

 Socialization is the result of exposure to stimuli.
 The effect can be positive or negative.
 During this critical period of development, dogs learn that people, animals, objects, sounds, and smells are regular occurrences; hence, they are non-threatening.
 The more exposure to life during this time, the better adjusted a dog will be in society.

 When dogs are isolated or shielded from stimuli, the outcomes are usually insecure-fearful dogs or insecure-aggressive dogs.
-Insecure fearful dogs want to run away, and insecure-aggressive dogs make people, animals, objects, sounds, and smell go away.
+Insecure, fearful dogs want to run away, and insecure-aggressive dogs make people, animals, objects, sounds, and smells go away.
 Unfortunately, COVID dogs are highly likely to fall into an insecure category.
 This process is similar to the Winter Dog Syndrome I discussed in a previous article.